vekatze/neut/book/src/static-memory-management.md

 - Neut uses noema types to bypass copying resources
 - The compiler finds pairs of `malloc/free` that are the same size and optimizes them away

----

-Now, you should be able to write programs in Neut.

-If you're interested in how Neut achieves this memory management, see [How to Execute Types](./how-to-execute-types.md).